Voilett-Roze/asus/Compile-Firmware-from-source-using-Ubuntu.md

 ![20gb](http://members.home.nl/frits.pruymboom/Howto%20Compile%20From%20Source/20gb.png)

-* Crank up some specs give it some more ram and procesing power, It doesn't sound as a heavy work load but making your .trx image for the router actually takes a long time on a slow processor
+* Crank up some specs give it some more ram and procesing power, It doesn't sound as a heavy work load but building your image for the router actually takes a long time on a slow processor

 ![customize](http://members.home.nl/frits.pruymboom/Howto%20Compile%20From%20Source/customiza%20hardware.png)